 The New Zealand 'Department of Internal Affairs' will verify your electronic 'Criminal Record Check' directly with the 'Ministry of Justice'.
 You can apply and pay for a Paper Apostille (edit sunflower: which you need for Peru) or e-Apostille which is couriered to a New Zealand address or an overseas address.
 New Zealand Apostille processing time is approximately seven working days.

-Austrians need a „Strafregisterauszug“ (criminal record certificate).
+Austrians need a "Strafregisterauszug“ (criminal record certificate).
 While the Landespolizeidirektion Wien (Federal Police Bureau Vienna) is responsible for keeping the register, the certificate is issued depending where you live by different police departments.
 You can as well apply online.
+Once issued the document must be apostilled.
 And the good news, if you are already in Peru, the Austrian consulate is in charge.

 Russians need a Certificate of no criminal record (in Russian this should be the “Spravka o nalichii (otsutstvii) sudimosti” - Certificate of presence (absence) of a criminal record).
 If you are still in Russia, you can apply in person at your regional Information Center of the Ministry of Internal Affairs or at your local Multifunctional Service Center.
+Once issued the document must be apostilled.
 If you are already outside Russia, you can apply in person at the Consular Section of the nearest Russian Embassy (bring your Russian passport and, if you are a foreigner who lived in Russia, proof of your (former) residency).